HewlettPackard/swarm-learning/examples/mnist/README.md

 SwarmCallback : INFO : All peers and Swarm training rounds finished.
 Final Swarm model was loaded.
 ```

 Final Swarm model is saved inside `workspace/mnist/model` directory on both the hosts.
-All the dynamically spawned SL and ML nodes exits after Swarm training.
+All the dynamically spawned SL and ML containers exits after Swarm training if `SWOP_KEEP_CONTAINERS` is not set, otherwise SL and ML containers needs to be removed manually.
 The SN and SWOP nodes continues to run.

 12. On both host-1 and host-2, to clean up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
 If required, backup the container logs.
 Remove Docker networks \(`host-1-net` and `host-2-net`\) and Docker volume \(`sl-cli-lib`\), and delete the workspace directory.